clempo2/JD2-pyprocgame/README.md

 ## Status

-The port is on-going.
-The game is now playable with some issues.
+The port is nearly complete.
+The game is now playable with some minor issues.

 ## Installation